Bgillgrist/Bgillgrist.github.io/bg.analytics/README.md

 This is the advancement of the South Carolina Football Predictor.
 The project was created before the start of the 2025 season and was posted to [@BG.Analytics](https://www.instagram.com/bg.analytics/) on Instagram.
 A College Football Dashboard created to predict games and season outcomes.
 Utilizes a created metric "Playoff Points" to predict College Football Playoff seeding and champions.

+Along with this project, I built a content posting schedule based on responses from followers to ensure the posts were interesting and continuing to build the audience.
+I reached out to many different college football fan pages of all sizes for Instagram Collaborations in order to get more exposure with each new post.

+Not only was this a data science project building the dashboard, this project highlights experience in marketing my work and ability to correspond with social media employees.

 # Explanation and Usage:

 The Dashboard has many pages each with different uses: